jmclinn/CSC453-Project/Final Blogpost 2.md

 Further Developement:
 ======================
 - create a library
-- create a user interface in python
 - adding grid and stylistic detail
+- create a user interface in python where the user can change color, transformation, lattitude longitude lines, image output size among other basic image properties.